Abdullah-268/Music_database_Analysis_SQL/README.md

 Order By number_of_songs Desc
 Limit 10;
 ```
-Q.8 Return all the track names that have a song length longer than the average song length.
-Return the names and milliseconds for each track.
-Order by the song length with the longest songs listed first. <br>
+### 8. Longest Tracks
-**Description*: This query will return the names and lengths (in milliseconds) of tracks that have a duration longer than the average duration of all songs in the dataset.
-The list will be ordered by song length, with the longest songs listed first. <br>
+**Description*: Query to return all track names with a song length longer than the average song length, ordered by song length. <br>
 **SQL**
 ```sql